 The Bachelor of Science in Biology degree provides students with a rigorous general background in the field of biology to prepare for graduate or professional school or science-related jobs requiring bachelor's-level training.
 The requirements in chemistry, mathematics, and physics have been selected to optimize the student's future opportunities.
-The degree provides a rigorous background in fundamental biology and cognate areas, and prepares students for professional or research-oriented careers and graduate work in a selected area of biology.
+The degree provides a solid foundation in fundamental biology and cognate areas.

-Students must take the following classes in the major discipline (Group Va courses):
+Students must take the following sequence of classes in the major discipline (Group Va courses):

-- BIOL-L 101\ (4 cr.) - BIOL-L 102\ (4 cr.) prerequisite of BIOL-L 101 - BIOL-L211 (3 cr.) prerequisite of BIOL-L 101 - BIOL-L 311 (4 cr.) prerequisite of BIOL-L 211
+- BIOL-L 101 (4 cr.) - BIOL-L 102 (4 cr.) prerequisite of BIOL-L 101 - BIOL-L 211 (3 cr.) prerequisite of BIOL-L 101 - BIOL-L 311 (4 cr.) prerequisite of BIOL-L 211